Niels Hoegh Bronnum: Medical training and affiliations

 In October 1912, a conference was held at Swanwick where the work to be carried out by the Danish mission was endorsed as a distinct branch with autonomy on internal affairs, with the S.U.M being the designated middleman between the Nigerian authorities and the Danish mission.
 Their entrusted mission field was the Yola Province of North Eastern Nigeria and the mission was named Dansk Forenet Sudan Mission (Sudan United Mission, Danish Branch).
 The mission was rooted in Lutheranism.

 Personal life

 Brønnum met his first wife Margaret when he was in medical school, and she first sailed with him to Nigeria.
-She died after giving birth to their son, Holger Brønnum, whom Niels Brønnum back to Europe so that he could continue his journey.
+She died after giving birth to their son, Holger Brønnum, whom Niels Brønnum sent back to Europe while he continued his journey.

 During his home leave his first and second term missionary tour, around 1915, Brønnum got engaged to Albertha Tholle, a Christian woman born in Denmark.
 Brønnum's engagement with Tholle stirred a lot of controversies.